TN reports 86 more COVID-19 cases, total spikes to 571

-As many as 86 people, including 85 returnees from the Delhi Tablighi Jamat meet on Sunday tested positive for coronavirus in Tamil Nadu, taking the total number of cases in the state to 571, a senior official said.
-This is the fifth straight day the state has witnessed a sharp surge in the number of positive cases.
+As many as 86 people, including 85 returnees from the Delhi Tablighi Jamaat meet on Sunday tested positive for coronavirus in Tamil Nadu, taking the total number of cases in the state to 571, a senior official said.
+This is the fifth straight day Tamil Nadu has witnessed a sharp surge in the number of positive cases and continues to be in second position the country with the maximum cases following Maharashtra, which has 747 infected people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)